-In partnership with Appleton Parks & Rec, Children's Services utilized Friends' funds to purchase two copies of How to Take Care of Your Dinosaur by Jason Cockcroft.
+In partnership with Appleton Parks & Rec, Children's Services utilized Friends' funds to purchase two copies of Thanks for Thanksgiving by Julie Markes.
 These books were unassembled and then reassembled as StoryWalk pages.
 Appleton Parks & Rec built and installed permanent sign holders along a trail at Memorial Park for the StoryWalk pages to be displayed.
-Families who walk the trial will now be able to read the story as they go.
-This title will be up for the month of September.
+Families who walk the trail will now be able to read the story as they go.
+This title was up for the month of November.
 In addition to the story itself, each page has fun activities to engage families as they read and walk.